-Follow the instructions below to simulate FORCES Pro controllers in Simulink® models, and deploy FORCES Pro solvers on Simulink Real-Time® embedded hardware.
+Follow the instructions below to simulate FORCES Pro controllers in Simulink® models, and deploy FORCES Pro solvers on a Speedgoat real-time target machine.
 Please be aware that Simulink Real-Time® is only available on Windows 32-bit and 64-bit.
 It is NOT supported by OS X or Linux.

 Generate a controller using either the MATLAB® or Simulink® interfaces for a chosen target.
 In the following we assume an x86 based 32-bit target platform.
 Read the appropriate documentation for instructions here for MATLAB® Interface and here for Simulink® Interface.
 On the Simulink® interface you can change the target platform on the 'Solver Settings' tab.
 In the MATLAB® interface just add the following line to your FORCES Pro script:

 If necessary, copy the generated FORCES Pro Simulink® block into your Simulink® model.
 You can find this block in the folder ~/interface of your generated files under the name

 Provided that the generated S-function MEX file '<YourSolverName>_simulinkBlock.mex<PlatformID>' is on your MATLAB® path you can directly simulate the behaviour of your controller with the other components in your Simulink® model.

 To build your application for deployment on the Simulink Real-Time®-compatible hardware you first need to move the MEX file '<YourSolverName>_simulinkBlock.mex<PlatformID>' to your ~/interface folder.
 The Simulink Real-Time® toolchain uses the MEX file to determine the interfaces to the controller.
 Make sure that this folder in on the MATLAB® path.